will-yuponce-db/navy-pdm/DATABRICKS_SETUP.md

 ## Authorization Flow

-The application supports two authorization methods:
+The application uses **Service Principal Authorization** exclusively:

-### 1. User Token Authorization (Preferred)
-- Uses the `X-Forwarded-Access-Token` header from Databricks app requests
-- Respects user permissions and Unity Catalog access controls
-- Automatically falls back to service principal if user token is unavailable

-### 2. Service Principal Authorization (Fallback)
-- Uses client credentials flow with the service principal
+- Uses OAuth 2.0 client credentials flow with the service principal
 - Requires all environment variables to be set
-- Used when user token is not available or fails
+- Provides consistent permissions across all requests
+- No per-user token handling required

 ## API Endpoints